plasne/plasne.github.io/_posts/2018-06-12-accessing-azure-ad-in-azure-automation.md

 title: Accessing Azure AD via Azure Automation
 ---

+This post describes the method to use Azure AD commands in PowerShell inside an Azure Automation Account.
+There is a method to connect, provide authorization, and then provide consent.

 # Connecting

 You can use the following code in Azure Automation to connect to Azure AD: